Case Details

 Judge Keberlein dismissed these foundational objections with a startling admission of his intent to rule by whim rather than record: “If they can’t remember, I’m going to take the pieces that I have as a jumping-off point… Is it a fair, accurate representation of your agreement?
 Yes.
 How can they say it’s not?”
 He then proceeded to declare he was “not forcing terms on them”—while simultaneously doing exactly that.

-Judge Keberlein then announced his intent to retreat to chambers to perform a “credibility determination” on the draft MSAs in private, stating, “I’m going to create what is the MSA that I think they agreed to.”
+Judge Keberlein announced his intent to retreat to chambers to perform a “credibility determination” on the draft MSAs in private: “I’m going to create what is the MSA that I think they agreed to.”

 The Suppression of “Exhibit G”

-Upon returning, Judge Keberlein utilized Adam’s perjured submission as his template and deliberately avoided any inquiry that would expose the fabrication, specifically failing to:
+Upon returning from chambers, Judge Keberlein utilized Adam’s perjured submission as his MSA template.
+He deliberately avoided any inquiry that would expose the fabrication, specifically failing to:

-Most critically, Judge Keberlein ensured that the one piece of evidence capable of proving the fraud—”Exhibit G,” my contemporaneous, line-item asset schedule that disproved Adam’s “reconstructed” figures that was repeatedly referenced throughout the hearing by Attorney Vesely and me—was buried.
-The transcript revealed a calculated administrative suppression:
+Most critically, Judge Keberlein ensured that the one piece of evidence capable of proving the fraud—”Exhibit G”—was buried.
+This contemporaneous, line-item asset schedule disproved Adam’s “reconstructed” figures and was repeatedly referenced by Attorney Vesely and me throughout the hearing.
+The transcript reveals a calculated administrative suppression:

-With a single word—“Okay”—Judge Keberlein summarily excluded the one document capable of exposing the financial inaccuracies within Adam’s fabricated MSA.
-By refusing to review this evidence, Judge Keberlein ensured the countereit MSA remained unverified, effectively suppressing the documentation necessary to restore procedural fairness and substantiate my credibility.
+With a single word—“Okay”—Judge Keberlein summarily excluded the one document capable of exposing the financial inaccuracies within the fabricated MSA.
+By refusing to even look at the “queue,” the judge ensured the counterfeit “reconstruction” remained unverified, suppressing the documentation necessary to restore procedural fairness and substantiate my credibility.

-Judge Keberlein’s “reconstruction” of the MSA relied exclusively on Adam’s untested and inconsistent assertions, resulting in a credibility finding that contradicted the established record.
-Judge Keberlein stated, “Adam noted that there was a change [in E-Trade and Voya]… weighing the credibility of the witnesses… I’m going to eliminate ‘E-Trade’ and add ‘half of the Voya account.’”
+Judge Keberlein’s “reconstruction” relied exclusively on Adam’s untested and inconsistent assertions.
+The judge stated: “Adam noted that there was a change [between E-Trade and Voya]… weighing the credibility of the witnesses… I’m going to eliminate E-Trade and add half of the Voya account.”

-In elevating Adam’s contradictory claim over all documentary evidence—and over my testimony, which had remained consistent since February 7, 2022—Judge Keberlein inverted the very concept of credibility.
-The only witness whose account had shifted repeatedly and strategically became the “reliable” one, while the only witness whose testimony never changed was sidelined.
-Judge Keberlein grounded an MSA not in law, but in the manufactured narrative of the least credible participant in the room.
+In elevating Adam’s contradictory claims over both documentary evidence and my own consistent testimony, Judge Keberlein inverted the very concept of credibility.
+The only witness whose account had shifted repeatedly and strategically was deemed “reliable,” while the witness whose testimony remained unchanged since February 2022 was sidelined.
+The judge grounded the MSA not in law, but in the manufactured narrative of the least credible participant in the room.

 The Temporal Paradox and “Martial [sic] Settlement Agreement”

-1. Retroactive Incorporation: Judge Keberlein incorporated the document created on January 6, 2023, into a final judgment of divorce, then backdated that judgment to the fatally flawed February 7, 2022, hearing before FCC Bermingham.
-This created a temporal paradox where a 2023 invention served as the basis for a 2022 proceeding.
+- Retroactive Incorporation: Judge Keberlein incorporated the document created on January 6, 2023, into a final judgment of divorce, then backdated that judgment to the fatally flawed February 7, 2022, hearing before FCC Bermingham.
+This created a temporal paradox where a 2023 counterfeit document served as the basis for a 2022 fatally flawed proceeding.

-Ironically, however, the document produced by Judge Keberlein announced its own illegitimacy on its face.
+The document produced by Judge Keberlein announced its own illegitimacy on its face.
 Appropriately titled “Martial [sic] Settlement Agreement,” the counterfeit creation bore no signatures and memorialized no meeting of the minds.
-Despite a boilerplate opening claiming that “both parties agree,” the document remained a one-sided draft, failing to meet the mandatory statutory requirements for a valid divorce under Wis.
+Despite boilerplate language claiming that “both parties agree,” the document remained a one-sided draft, failing to meet the mandatory requirements of Wis.
 Stat. § 767.34.
-Recognizing the absence of Adam’s and my consent, Judge Keberlein bypassed the signature lines entirely, instead inserting a self-authored disclaimer, “As ordered by the Court to reconstruct the Marital Settlement Agreement that was lost after filing with the Clerk of Courts.
+Recognizing the absence of consent, Judge Keberlein bypassed the signature lines entirely, inserting a self-authored disclaimer: “As ordered by the Court to reconstruct the Marital Settlement Agreement that was lost after filing with the Clerk of Courts.
 Hearing held on January 6, 2023.”

-The January 6, 2023, hearing concluded with Attorney Vesely addressing my outstanding Motion for Declaratory Relief (pursuant to § 806.07).
-This motion was a protective filing seeking a formal declaration that the purported February 7, 2022, “divorce” was void.
-However, in a complete inversion of judicial function, Judge Keberlein repurposed my challenge to the court’s jurisdiction as a pretext to exercise it.
-Rather than adjudicating the motion to protect my due process rights, Judge Keberlein utilized the filing to justify the fabrication of the counterfeit MSA—effectively using my plea for protection as the instrument of my injury.
+In a complete inversion of judicial function, Judge Keberlein then repurposed my Motion for Declaratory Relief (pursuant to § 806.07)—which sought to declare the February 2022 “divorce” void—as a pretext to exercise jurisdiction.
+Rather than adjudicating the motion to protect my due process rights, he utilized the filing to justify the fabrication of the counterfeit MSA, effectively using my plea for protection as the instrument of my injury.

-The judge’s own statements on the record confirmed that he had abandoned standard legal procedure in favor of a self-styled “extraordinary” process.
-He admitted:
+The judge’s own statements confirmed he had abandoned standard procedure in favor of a self-styled “extraordinary” process:

 “I’m attempting, through contract law, to reconstruct what the parties agreed to.
 I think that given the very unique, exceptional, in that I’ve never heard of it happening before, MSA being lost by the family court commissioner/clerk of courts, that there had to be some type of extraordinary step taken.”

 Judge Keberlein further acknowledged the instability of this approach, stating: “I anticipate there’s more litigation coming out of this case… today, we have a starting point.”
-By his own admission, he was not applying settled law to a final agreement, but was instead inventing a “starting point” for future litigation through a process he conceded was unprecedented.
+By his own admission, he was not applying settled law, but was inventing a “starting point” for future litigation through a process he conceded was unprecedented.
+It was a self-fulfilling prophecy; by manufacturing a counterfeit record, Judge Keberlein didn’t just predict future litigation—he engineered it, ensuring that the legal process itself would soon be weaponized as a tool of State-sponsored retaliation.

 Laundering the Record